 AT THE END OF THE DAY-

 We know that insurance can be a headache, and what you really care about is making the best choice for your family.
 In addition to explaining the ins and outs of policies and insurance terms, Neighbors aims to make the overall experience easier.
-We are now in-network with BlueCross BlueShield, Cigna, and Aetna at four of our locations – Baytown, Crosby, Kingwood, and Porter– and are in negotiations for in-network contracts for Pasadena and Pearland.
-We also accept Medicare and Medicaid at all our locations.
+We are now in-network with BlueCross BlueShield, Cigna, and Aetna at all six of our locations.
+We also accept Medicare and Traditional Medicaid at all our locations.

 If you want more information about what insurance your nearest Neighbors’ location accepts, you can click on the insurance button on our individual locations pages; or visit our insurance page.